 7 Reasons to Consider Switching Health Insurance Plans

-Did you know that health insurance companies typically auto-enroll you in your same health plan every year if you don’t actively cancel your plan?
+Did you know that health insurance companies typically auto-enroll you in your same health insurance plan every year if you don’t actively cancel the plan?

 We get it.
-Buying health insurance is a pain, and auto-enrollment can seem like a comfortable option.
+Re-shopping health insurance sounds like a pain, so auto-enrollment can seem like a comfortable option.

 Major insurance companies change which geographic areas they cover from year to year.
 If your plan no longer covers your area and you signed up on HealthCare.gov or your state exchange, your insurance company will automatically enroll you in a similar plan.
 But what this plan covers, how much it costs, and whether your preferred doctors are in-network can all change.

-Insider tip: If your health insurance plan is no longer offered in 2024, you will automatically be enrolled in the most similar health plan under a different health insurance carrier.
-We recommend shopping for a new plan to make sure your doctors and prescriptions are covered!
+If your health insurance plan is no longer offered next year, you will automatically be enrolled in the most similar plan, sometimes from a different health insurance company.
+We recommend shopping for a new plan to make sure your doctors and prescriptions remain covered!

 Doctors are constantly changing which health insurance plans they accept.
 This means that there’s always a chance your doctors will not accept your current health insurance next year.
-To find out if this is the case, you can call your doctor’s office and ask which plans they will accept in 2024.
+To find out if this is the case, you can call your doctor’s office and ask which plans they will accept in the coming year.

 If your favorite doctor will no longer accept your health plan and you would like to keep visiting them, you have two options:

 The good news: You don’t have to be stuck with a more expensive plan.
-By switching your health insurance to the cheapest plan in your metal tier, it’s very likely you can pay the same (or less) for a similar option.
+By re-shopping for coverage, it’s possible you could pay the same (or less) for a similar option.

 You should also consider your upcoming care needs.
 If you or a family member is pregnant or was recently diagnosed with a medical condition, you’ll want to switch to a health plan that gets you access to the right doctors, hospitals, and prescriptions.